 Just for reference, here is a breakdown of the average temps for Marseille in the fall months:

 As you can see, it’s pretty mild weather.
-I would say a daily uniform of jeans, comfortable walking shoes or boots, tops that can layer (short sleeves for the warm sunny days and sweater for overcast/chillier ones), scarves and a light leather or jean jacket.
-If you tend to get colder you can pack a heavier coat but honestly I’ve never needed one, even when I visited in winter.
+So, a daily uniform of jeans, comfortable walking shoes or boots, tops that can layer, scarves and a light leather or jean jacket.
+You can pack a heavier coat but honestly I’ve never needed one, even in winter.

 I made the mistake of choosing fashion over comfort during my first trip to Provence and tried to walk around cobble stoned villages in heels!
-Oy.
-I would say save yourself the pain and opt for a flat or chunky heeled boot or walking shoe that’s comfortable to walk and explore in.
+Please save yourself the pain and opt for a flat or chunky heeled boot or walking shoe.
 Also make sure to pack sneakers or hiking boots if you plan on taking advantage of the beautiful trails.
-If you are visiting in September or October you can optimistically throw a bathing suit in your suitcase in case it’s warm enough to take a dip in the Calanques.
+If you are visiting in September or October you can even optimistically throw a bathing suit in your suitcase.

 Taste All The Wine

 In my opinion you can’t miss the vineyards in the South of France in the autumn months.
-Even if you’re not a big drinker or wine connoisseur, the landscape and scenery alone is worth a day of touring around and visiting the vineyards.
+Even if you’re not a big drinker or wine connoisseur, the landscape and scenery alone is worth a day of touring around.
 Trust me, driving through the beautiful Plantane tree tunnels with their changing golden leaves is a magical experience you will not forget.
 Of course, it does help if you like wine (and have a reliable DD)!